arendsee/rmonad/README.md

 is written to a linked HTML file.
 Or a report may be more specialized, e.g. a benchmarking or debugging report.
 A report generating function may be branched, with certain elements generated only if some condition is met.
-Overall, `rmonad` offers a more dynamimc approach to literate programming.
+Overall, `rmonad` offers a more dynamic approach to literate programming.

 This potential is mostly unrealized currently. `rmonad` offers the prototype report generator `mreport`.